rootsandberries/MLA_SR_Workshop/index.md

 ### Step 3: Download workshop files

-Please download [this zip file] () and save it to your desktop for quick access during the workshop.
+If you haven't already downloaded the files from the MLA website, you can download [this zip file] (https://github.com/rootsandberries/MLA_SR_Workshop/blob/master/systrev/MLA2018_SR_Workshop_files.zip?raw=true) and save it to your desktop for quick access during the workshop.
 This includes database export files for practice with Zotero and Rayyan and worksheets for in-class exercises.
+This file does not include the PowerPoint, which is only available on the MLA website.

 ---